Caffo17/flutter_lesson_3/README.md

 ## What will I learn?
  - BLoC library widgets and concepts;
  - Differences between Cubit and Bloc classes;
- - Build a simple application with the BLoC state management.
+ - Build a simple application with the BLoC state management;
  - Manage the Cubit injection through different routes.

 ## References